SAP/project-kb/README.md

 ## Credits

-Note that 3rd party information from NVD and MITRE has been used input for compiling this knowledge base.
+Note that 3rd party information from NVD and MITRE has been used as input for compiling this knowledge base.
 See MITRE's [Terms of Use](http://cve.mitre.org/about/termsofuse.html) for more information.

 ## Features